Learn some of the most unique, funny, and interesting words you can find in the Italian language

 A trilingual nation where German is one of the three official languages, alongside French and Luxembourgish.
 It is used in education and in public administration, and it shares a lot of similarities with Luxembourgish, the most spoken language in the country.

 In the eastern part of the country lies the German-speaking Community of Belgium, one of the three official language communities alongside French and Flemish.
-This community of about 80,000 people lives in the eastern part of the Liège province next to Germany and has its own autonomy inside the country.
+This community of about 80,000 people lives in the eastern part of the Liège province next to Germany and has its own autonomy within the country.

 Alsace is a region in eastern France along the border with Germany and Switzerland.
-Though French is dominant today, the Alsace region has deep Germanic roots.
+Though French is dominant today, but the Alsace region has deep Germanic roots.
 Alsatian, a German dialect, is still spoken by some locals and carries cultural significance.

 German isn’t limited to Europe.
 Historical migrations, missionary work, and colonial ventures have led to the establishment of German-speaking communities around the world.

 A former German colony, Namibia still maintains a small German-speaking community of about 30,000 people.
-That is only 2% of the total population but about a third of the white population.
+That is only 2% of the total population, but about a third of the white population.
 German street names, schools, and even newspapers persist, particularly in cities like Swakopmund and Windhoek.

 In southern Brazil, cities like Blumenau and Pomerode were founded by German immigrants in the 19th century.
 Here, German festivals like Oktoberfest, cuisine, and language thrive, with some dialects like Hunsrückisch still spoken.

 German-speaking Mennonite missionaries established communities here during the Russian Empire.
-Today the German population in Central Asia is much smaller than it used to be, because many emigrated to Germany after the collapse of the Soviet Union in the 1990s.
-Nevertheless, traces of the German language and culture still remain, and across Central Asia there are around 230,000–250,000 people of German descent, most of whom live in Kazakhstan.
+Today, the German population in Central Asia is much smaller than it used to be, because many emigrated to Germany after the collapse of the Soviet Union in the 1990s.
+Nevertheless, traces of the German language and culture still remain, and across Central Asia, there are around 230,000–250,000 people of German descent, most of whom live in Kazakhstan.

 German is one of the most widely spoken languages in the world, with over 130 million people speaking it as a first or second language.
-It is the most spoken native language in the European Union, and beyond Europe millions more speak German in diaspora communities across the world.
+It is the most spoken native language in the European Union, and beyond Europe, millions more speak German in diaspora communities across the world.
 Moreover, it is one of the most studied foreign languages due to the importance of Germany in the world economy.